Hugsy snags $220k to bring its smart baby blanket to market

 “The heartbeat module records a mother’s unique heartbeat with our algorithm and translates it into a realistic heartbeat sound and vibration.
 In the crib, the blanket and heartbeat module are used in combination to provide these elements of a mother’s presence even when she can’t be nearby.”

-While the product is an MVP at this stage, van den Tillaart says the team has additional ideas to expand a product portfolio looping in additional Internet of Things devices.
+While the product is an MVP at this stage, van den Tillaart says the team has additional ideas to expand a product portfolio looping in additional Internet of Things devices in future.

 “We are planning to create next generation hugsies with IoT applications and more connectivity to other devices,” she adds.